Recommended Reads for 2020 – Books That Will Challenge How You See The World

 Nikita Aashi Chadha

-Being an English Literature graduate, it is no secret that I love to read.
+Being an English Literature graduate, it’s no secret that I love to read.
 I always have.
 There is nothing quite like the escapism that comes with reading a great novel.
 How you can be transported to a different era, a different time or place with a few sentences.

 Setting goals around education are always key to growth and self-development.
 BUT it is an overwhelming time of year, and the January blues are real.
 Sometimes we set goals we are not always able to achieve, or we overburden ourselves with things we must achieve.
 Self care is important.
 In the name of just that, I’m going to post multiple lists instead of one.
-Little and often, and consistency are key; we don’t need to stuff our to-do lists with the entire universe in the first week of January.
-I’ve issued a top 5 recommended reads, and I’ll publish others as we go through the year.
+Little and often, and consistency are key; we don’t need to stuff our to-do lists with the entire universe in the first week of the year.

 There is something here for everyone.
 Whether you want to plug into a short essay, escape within the realms of fiction, or learn something new that isn’t typically presented to us.
 If you’re like me, and particularly interested in race, identity, diaspora – you may enjoy these more than most, or have read some already.
 Even if you aren’t, these issues are important, they are political and we all need to learn to see a perspective that isn’t ours.